How are you listening to our views?

 Sometimes we need to bring in specialised support for key projects.
 This is because we may need particular skills and expertise for just a short time and bringing in support means we do not need to employ people permanently with those skills.

 Why is investment in the city important?

-We think spending money on improving the borough is really important, despite the fact that we have to make budget cuts.
-We know that if we spend money now investing in the city, in two, five and 10 years’ time this will have helped to stimulate the local economy and create more jobs.
+We think spending money on improving the city is really important, despite the fact that we have to make budget cuts.
+We know that if we spend money now investing in the city it will continue to stimulate the local economy and create more jobs in the future.
 It will also help attract more investment including new businesses and homes, which will bring in more council tax and business rates.
 This is extra revenue funding that we can spend on delivering services to keep our city clean and tidy and help support those who need it most.
 If we don’t invest now, we would be in a worse position in the future.

 What’s the difference between capital funding and revenue funding?